cnumr/EcoIndex/content/en/how-it-works/_40_ecoindex.md

 {{% info_2_columns_col2 %}}

-These three criteria are injected into our algorithm to calculate the tested page EcoIndex.
+These three criteria are injected into our algorithm to calculate the EcoIndex of the tested page.
 We associate them via a weighted average of:

 - 3 for DOM complexity
 - 2 for HTTP requests